kschuman/trb-innovations-contest/README.md

 # TRB Innovations in Transit Performance Measurement Contest

-This repository will contain contest guidelines and data provided by
+This repository will contain contest guidelines and data for the TRB Innovations in Transit Performance Measurement Contest.
+Contestants can use this repository to download the data.

 ## Deadlines
 Add deadlines here